 The argument for passive investing comes from one simple premise: costs matter.
 And the premise is correct; every dollar paid in fees reduces your total portfolio by that same dollar – and isn’t earning future returns for you either.
 Therefore, passive investing pundits contend the number one priority in investing should be reducing your costs.

-Unfortunately, investing is not free.
-Transaction costs, taxes, and management fees reduce returns dollar-for-dollar.
+But oftentimes, transaction costs and management fees reduce returns dollar-for-dollar — even on free platforms like M1, taxes play a role.
 So, an active investor would shift their return to the left to represent their after-fee returns.
 Now, imagine a passive investor whose goal is to be average and minimize costs.
 Their return will shift as well, but by a much smaller amount.

 This is the rationale for passive investing and comes with the conclusion that if you try just to be average but reduce your fees, you will make above-average returns.